mtlynch/whatgotdone/README.md

 1. Create a Google Cloud Storage bucket
 1. Choose uniform permissions for the bucket
-1. Add to the bucket permissions for the `allUsers` user with role "Storage Object Viewer"
+1. Add to the bucket permissions for the `allUsers` user with the role "Storage Object Viewer"
   * This makes all images in the bucket world-readable.
-1. When launching What Got Done, set the environment varialbe `PUBLIC_GCS_BUCKET` to the name of your GCS bucket.
+1. When launching What Got Done, set the environment variable `PUBLIC_GCS_BUCKET` to the name of your GCS bucket.

 When users paste images into their What Got Done entries, they will upload to your GCS bucket and auto-link from the entry editor.